UBC-MDS/Communites_and_Crime_group8/CONTRIBUTING.md

 ### Make Changes to our Code

 Follow the [contributing to a project](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) guidelines to open your own fork of the project and commit your changes.
-Then, open your pull request and wait for one of the gym leaders (administrators) to review it and hopefully we can incorporate your changes!
+Then, open your pull request and wait for one of the administrators to review it and hopefully we can incorporate your changes!
 Don't forget to self-review your update to speed up the review process.

 We follow the PEP8 [style guide](https://peps.python.org/) so please ensure code is tidy and easy to read as such.